inverse/personal-site/_posts/2020-08-06-reverse-engineering-iolite-remote-api.md

 ## Python IOLITE client

 Since Home Assistant is written in Python I took it upon myself to write to client in Python.
-It's currently in WIP form buy available on [Github][8].
+It's currently in WIP form but available on [Github][8].

-The OAuth communication and token refreshing is in place and basic models for communication but the whole async websocket communication needs to be built out.
+The OAuth communication with token refreshing is in place.
+Along with basic models for communication.

+However the whole async websocket communication needs to be built out and then plugged into Home Assistant to be able to work seemlessly.

-Feel free to contribute too!
+Feel free to contribute :)

 ## Further reading